 Municipalities were asked to submit a single application in response to the MRP Program NOFA for access to Program funds.
 Applications for Individual Municipal Planning Activities were to be submitted no later than the Application Due Date stated in the Schedule Section of the MRP Program NOFA.
-Responses to the NOFA submitted after the deadline would not have been accepted and funds would not have been guaranteed if a Municipality did not go through Application process.
+Responses to the NOFA submitted after the deadline would not have been accepted and funds would not have been guaranteed if a Municipality did not go through the Application process.

-6.2 Applications for Individual Municipal Recovery Plans, Individual Specialized Planning Analysis and Regional Municipal Planning Individual Specialized Planning Analysis Activities
+6.2 Applications for Individual Specialized Planning Analysis and Regional Municipal Planning3

+Individual Specialized Planning Analysis Activities

 Municipalities that completed the initial Application process for the MRP Program can request an Individual Specialized Planning Analysis, which includes studies of a specific area requiring a highly technical planning analysis.
 If the study is tied to an identified overall recovery need, the municipalities can receive a direct allocation for planning purposes.
 The proposals shall be submitted via email at PlanningCDBG@vivienda.pr.gov and will undergo a sixty (60) day review process.
+Proposers' past performance regarding compliance with PRDOH CDBG-DR Planning Programs SRA timeline and performance goals, scope of work, and administrative requirements will be considered as part of the evaluation criteria for Individual Specialized Planning Analysis proposals.

 During the review process, PRDOH may require additional information from the proposers through documentation or presentations to clear up any topic/criteria deemed inconclusive in the submitted proposal, such as goals and objectives, the scope of work, or services.
 Selected Individual Specialized Planning proposals will be notified through a Proposal Approval Letter.
-In the letter PRDOH will detail the evaluation process, the allocation amount and notify the next steps in the planning activities.
-Proposals evaluated and not selected will received a Proposal Denial Letter from PRDOH.
+In the letter, PRDOH will detail the evaluation process, the allocation amount and notify the next steps in the planning activities.
+Proposals evaluated and not selected will receive a Proposal Denial Letter from PRDOH.
+Awards will be subject to budget availability.